 Experimentation ensures that customers are seeing the right features and receiving value that creates loyalty—ultimately helping expand your business.
 It gets executives and teams engaged and coordinated around an effective release process that improves time-to-value and embraces agile methodology.

 If you have the resources, it’s worth laying the groundwork for an experiment-based culture in your company.
 You’ll be able to confidently remove the guesswork in rolling out a product while simultaneously fostering an internal environment of collaboration and accountability.

-If you enjoyed this recap, watch the full webinar or learn more about product-led growth and experimentation by signing up for a free Amplitude account.
+If you enjoyed this recap, learn more about product-led growth and experimentation by signing up for a free Amplitude account.

 The webinar was followed by a Q&A session where we further explored the role of experimentation in product-led growth.
 Read on to see our answers:

 1. How do you apply product-led growth beyond your core users?
 Some companies have core target audiences who buy their products.
 How do you apply product-led growth to other personas who may be just viewers or consumers?

 When we talked about product-led growth in the webinar, we looked at three core goals: retention, acquisition, and monetization.
 When other people are consumers of your product (like executives who look at reports or dashboards that your product puts out) but don’t use it daily, that’s still helping with your overall retention.

 Your core users get a lot of value from your product because it helps them do their job better, making your product stickier.
 But it’s important to consider not just those core users but the entire ecosystem around them and how your product can incrementally drive improvements to influence adoption from within.